Kienyew/rodo/README.md

 ## Notes

-Statistics and historical informations not available yet.
+Statistics and historical information not available yet.